Your information, our duty and your rights

 General Data Protection Regulation (‘GDPR’) – is a regulation intended to strengthen and unify data protection for all individuals within the European Union (‘EU’).
-Non-compliance of GDPR can result in fines.
+Non-compliance to GDPR can result in fines.
 The aim of the GDPR is to reinforce data protection rights of individuals and facilitate the free flow of personal data.
 It applies to all data controllers and processors established in the EU, as well as those established outside the EU that process the data of EU citizens.

-Lawful Basis – Processing of data is lawful only if and to the extent that at least one of the following applies:
+Lawful Basis – Processing of data is lawful only if, and to the extent that, at least one of the following applies:

 - Personal data may be processed on the basis that processing is necessary in order to enter into or perform a contract with a customer.